rajeshdaruru/100DaysOfML/README.md

   Understaning eigen values and scree plots - Use the scree plot to determine how many prinicpal components to discard.
   Benefits of PCA: 1.
 Dimensionality reduction, 2.
 Latent factor identification, 3.
 Missing data and scenario generation.

+Day 15: Aug 5, 2018.

+Today's progress: Implemening Factor Analysis and PCA in Python Here is the python steps:
+    1. Explain Google's returns - using returns of correlated stocks
+    2. Perform covariance and correlation on stocks matri
+    3. Perform Eigen Decomposition on covariane matrix
+    4. Discard low-value dimensions using Scree plot
+    5. Find Principal Components from Eigen Vectors
+    6. Interpret and regress the Google stock.